nhab/ETBrowser/README.md

 # ETbrowser
-a browser for browings everything including files,folders, messaging and web pages
+## A browser for browings everything including files,folders, messaging and web pages
+- it classifies a group of folders and wweb page and messaging channels as a project ,in tabs.